 Snorkeling Kahekili is good and easy to access.
 The full name of this location is Ali'i Kahekili Nui 'Ahumanu Beach Park.
-The beach is one long strip extending from Kahekili north to Airport Beach.
-It is directly in front of the Westin Ka'anapali Ocean Resort Villas.
-The beach is quite narrow and the reef is parallel to and close to shore, so it is very accessible.
+It is located on the north end of Ka'anapali, directly in front of the Westin Ka'anapali Ocean Resort Villas.
+The parking lot is near the beach and there are many nice facilities.

 Note: This page is a sample from our popular Maui Snorkeling Guide eBook available here.

 The sandy beach is quite narrow and the reef is parallel to and close to shore, so it is very accessible.
 This reef is home to some healthy corals, turtles, and some fish.
 It is best to snorkel this beach in the mornings as the winds tend to pick up in the afternoons making the water rough.